Camille Henry: Playing career

 Born in Quebec City, Henry, nicknamed 'The Eel' played in the Quebec Junior Hockey League with the Quebec Citadelles during his junior career.
-Henry led the league in goals in 1951-52 with 52 goals and in 1952-53 with 46 goals.
-He also led the league in point scoring in 1951-52 with 114 points and was selected to the QJHL First All-Star Team in 1951-52 and in 1952-53.
-Henry also made an appearance in the 1953 Memorial Cup playoffs posting 21 points in 8 games.
+Henry led the league in goals in 1951-52 with 52 and in 1952-53 with 46.
+He also led the league in points in 1951-52 with 114.
+He was selected to the QJHL First All-Star Team in 1951-52 and 1952-53.
+Henry also made an appearance in the 1953 Memorial Cup playoffs, posting 21 points in 8 games.

 Henry made his National Hockey League debut with the New York Rangers in 1953-54.
-He had his greatest success wearing number 21 for the New York Rangers.
+He had his greatest success wearing number 21 for the Rangers.
 At 5 ft 7 in (1.70 m) and 150 lb (68 kg), he was the smallest man in the NHL at the time and suffered numerous injuries throughout his career.
-He was known for his ability to swat the puck out of mid air to score goals.
+He was known for his ability to swat the puck out of mid-air to score goals.
 He won the Calder Memorial Trophy as the National Hockey League rookie of the year beating out Jean Béliveau of the Montreal Canadiens.
 After playing 21 games with the Rangers the following season, Henry was traded to the Providence Reds of the American Hockey League.
 He was then loaned to the Quebec Aces in the Quebec Hockey League.
-Henry would return with the Reds in 1955-56, and he led the AHL in goals with 50.
-Henry would also lead the Reds to a Calder Cup championship and in the process, he scored 10 goals in 9 games to lead all players in playoff scoring.
+Henry returned to the Reds in 1955-56, and led the AHL in goals with 50.
+Henry also led the Reds to a Calder Cup championship and, in the process, scored 10 goals in 9 games to lead all players in playoff scoring.

 In 1956-57, Henry returned to the Rangers.
 He split his time with the Rangers and the Reds that season, before playing for 7 straight seasons with only the Rangers.
 Camille was selected as an NHL Second All-Star Team left winger in 1957-58, the year he also won the Lady Byng Memorial Trophy for best sportsmanship combined with production.
-In 1964-65, he was named Captain of the New York Rangers.
-He also played in the 1958, 1963 and 1964 NHL All-Star Games.
+In 1964-65, he was named captain of the New York Rangers.
+He also played in the 1958, 1963, and 1964 NHL All-Star Games.
 In 1964-65, Henry was traded to the Chicago Black Hawks for Paul Shmyr.
-Henry played 22 games with the Black Hawks posting 8 points.
-During that season, Henry also made his first ever trip to the Stanley Cup Finals.
-The Black Hawks ended up losing in 7 games to the Montreal Canadiens.
+Henry played 22 games with the Black Hawks posting eight points.
+During that season, Henry also made his first ever trip to the Stanley Cup Final.
+The Black Hawks ended up losing in seven games to the Montreal Canadiens.

-He would return to New York in 1967–68, where he would split his time with the Buffalo Bisons in the AHL.
-Henry was traded to the St. Louis Blues in 1968-69 where he went to the Stanley Cup finals in 1969.
-He would play 2 seasons with the Blues before retiring.
+He returned to New York in 1967–68, where he split his time with the Buffalo Bisons in the AHL.
+Henry was traded to the St. Louis Blues in 1968-69 where he went to the Stanley Cup Final in 1969.
+He played 2 seasons with the Blues before retiring.